Calipsoplus/calipsoplus-backend/API.md

 This backend uses a REST interface to communicate with several external services as explained in the [README.md](README.md) file.
 Currently, this interface is used for two services:

 *  Local authentication provider (used both for local authentication, if enabled, and Umbrella hash validation)
+*  Local authorization provider (used to determine access rights to privileged facility resources)
 *  Local data provider (in case dynamic experiment data retrieval is enabled)

 ## Local authentication endpoints